Sorecchione07435/minizip_mem/README.md

 # minizip_mem

-A small static library for minizip that adds support for extracting ZIP files directly into memory, bypassing the file system.
+A small static library for old minizip that adds support for extracting ZIP files directly into memory, bypassing the file system.

 This is ideal for applications that need high-performance, diskless extraction, or embedding archives in executables.